JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 We really recommend using the Fallout Mod Manager to install Project Nevada!
 It will automatically copy the right files and take care of any conflicts with already installed mods.

-Before you can get started, you have to make two choices:
-1. FOMM installation (recommended) or manual installation
+So before you can get started, you have to choose whether you want to do the FOMM installation (recommended) or a manual installation.
-2. FULL PACKAGE (recommended) or just selected modules

-* If you're using FOMM, just download the FULL PACKAGE.
-It has a nice installer that lets you select the modules you want.
-* If you want to use all modules and install them manually, grab the FULL PACKAGE as well.
-* If you want to do a manual installation for selected modules only, download the separate files.

-When downloading selected modules only, remember: The Core module is required in any case!
+Remember: The Core module is required in any case!
 If you don't like a specific feature, you can disable it in-game.

-Once you downloaded the right file(s), you can proceed with the installation.

 ------------------------------------------------------------
  a) Installation with FOMM
 ------------------------------------------------------------

 1. Start FOMM and click on Package Manager.

-In case you downloaded separate modules, repeat these steps for each of them:
 2. In the top-right button menu, click on Add FOMod and select the downloaded archive file.

 3. The module will now appear in the list.
 Select it and click Activate.

-4. In case you're using the FULL PACKAGE, select the modules you want, then click Install.
+4. In the installer window, select the modules you want, then click Install.
-5. If you are prompted to overwrite anything, click Yes to All.
+	If you are prompted to overwrite anything, click Yes to All.

 5. Done!

 OR